I found myself taking the Census test today.

 Seriously, who subs anyway?

-Let's see, my former Spanish teacher who just retired, kids who are waiting for an elementary teacher to die so that they can take over the 2nd grade class (seriously, it's that hard to get a job teaching elementary school), college students who want to be teachers, pedophiles and those who might be hoping to engage in sexual misconduct with a precocious teen.
-(Once they are adolescents, it's no longer pedophelia.)
+Let's see, my former Spanish teacher who just retired, kids who are waiting for an elementary teacher to die so that they can take over the 2nd grade class (seriously, it's that hard to get a job teaching elementary school), college students who want to be teachers.
 And then there's me.
 I feel truly humbled to go back to it after having my own music classes last year and I wonder if education is really the right place for me.

 Just like starting oooooover!!